jrgant/citeRpackages/README.md

 # citeRpackages
-Simple function to generate a .bib file to cite R packages

-Give citeR a list of packages you want to cite and tell it what to name your file:
+Give `citeRpacks()` a list of packages you want to cite and tell it what to name your file:

 `my_packs <- c("ggplot2", "Hmisc", "base")`